Buyers' Product Adoption Process

 Price conscious, suspicious of change, 16%, do not adopt until the product has reached maturity.

-Implications to marketers, company must promote product to create widespread awareness of existence and benefits.
+company must promote product to create widespread awareness of existence and

 Product and physical distribution must be linked to patterns of adoption and repeat purchase.